Pupunopulous/ADBMS/README.md

 ---

 This project implements a **Replicated Concurrency Control and Recovery System**.
 It processes a sequence of commands related to transaction management, concurrency control, and recovery in a distributed database system.
+Please peruse the design document for complete working details.

 The system reads transaction commands from input files stored in the `tests/` directory, processes them, and writes the outputs to corresponding files in the `outputs/` directory.